-Walking rates in Alameda County vary widely across age groups, as shown in Figure 3-20.
-Children between the ages of 5 and 17 make up 28% of all walking trips in the county, which is consistent with data indicating that schools are the county's most popular walk destinations.10
+Walking rates in Alameda County vary widely across age groups, as shown in Figure 3-22.
+Children between the ages of 5 and 17 make up 28% of all walking trips in the county, which is consistent with data indicating that schools are the county's most popular walk destinations.
+People age 30-39 make the second highest number of walk trips in the county.

-Figure 3-20 Percentage of Total Walk Trips by Age Group in Alameda County
+Percentage of Total Walk Trips by Age Figure 3-22 Group in Alameda County